-My solo exhibition Want Not Loss, Water and Stardust (work in progress above) will be shown at the Apex Gallery, School of Mines and Technology, Rapid City, SD.
+My solo exhibition Want Not Loss, Water and Stardust was shown at the Apex Gallery, School of Mines and Technology, Rapid City, SD.

 My solo exhibition Light Through Dirty Windows was shown at the Edina Art Center, Edina, MN

 I have been invited to give a visiting artist lecture to digital media students at Missouri State University Springfield, MO.

 I was recently awarded the 2017-2018 Riever Award of Excellence for my outstanding teaching at Iowa Western Community College, Council Bluffs, IA.

 My work was exhibited in a solo exhibition titled Not Loss Want at the McCarthy Gallery, Valley City State University, Valley City, ND